JAQuent/nBack/README.md

 Bug fixes
 ====
-In Versions < 1.8, there was a bug so that the ISI was larger than it should when no response is given.
+In Versions < 1.8, there was a bug so that the ISI was larger than it was supposed to be when no response is given.

 Articles that use this task
 ===========================